Gregor Gall: Biography of Bob Crow

 Following the sudden and unexpected death of RMT general secretary Bob Crow in March 2014, Gall has written a political biography of him, examining what lessons can be learnt for the union movement from his style of leadership in espousing militant, oppositional politics.
 The biography was published by Manchester University Press in March 2017 on the third anniversary of his death.

 The Punk Rock Politics of Joe Strummer

 An extended analysis of the politics of Joe Strummer and their impact was published by Gall in June 2022 to mark the twentieth anniversary of the death of Strummer, one of the most influential radical musicians of the twentieth century.
 The study draws on original testimony to explore how Strummer inspired many to adopt left-wing politics and others to sustain them in their left-wing politics.

 Mick Lynch: The making of a working-class hero

-Manchester University Press will publish Professor Gregor Gall's Mick Lynch: The making of a working-class hero in late 2023.
-The book is a combined biographical and sociological study of Lynch as he became a leading left-wing public figure from the early summer of 2022 onwards.
+Manchester University Press published Professor Gregor Gall's Mick Lynch: The making of a working-class hero in early 2024.
+The book is a combined biographical and sociological study of Mick Lynch, a leading figure in the RMT union, as he became a leading left-wing public figure from the early summer of 2022 onwards.